pelias/geonames/README.md

   * `datapath`: the path to geonames data.
 Defaults to a directory inside the importer.
   * `countryCode`: the two digit ([ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1)) country code for the country for which data will be downloaded and imported.
 Use `ALL` for all countries.
+  * `importVenues`: a boolean that gives to the importer the possibility to download or not the OSM venues.
+Default value is "true".

 #### Admin Lookup
 Pelias has the ability to compute the admin hierarchy (county, region, country, etc)